Hair Brand Ambassador Contract

 11.7 Governing Law.
-The laws of the state of Nebraska govern the rights and obligations of the Client and the Brand Ambassador under this Contract, without regard to conflict of law principles of that state.
+The laws of the state of California govern the rights and obligations of the Client and the Hair Brand Ambassador under this Contract, without regard to conflict of law principles of that state.

 11.8 Entire Contract.
 This Contract represents the parties’ final and complete understanding of this job and the subject matter discussed in this Contract.
 This Contract supersedes all other contracts (both written and oral) between the parties.